crossplane-contrib/provider-nop/design/one-pager-provider-nop..md

         conditionStatus: "False"
         timeAfter: "10s"
 ```
-`ObservableField` is an arbitrary field in `NopResourceObservation` type can be useful in crossplane testing scenarios.
-For example, while testing bidirectional patching back to the composite resource from one resource to another which can be supported by this field.

-The idea here is just to wait for the time provided in the spec before allowing the resource to be ready/unhealthy.
-This could be achieved by adding the logic to the controllers.

 ## Future Plans
-- We might want to include `ProviderConfig` at some point for those resources which are not managed.
-- Array type in nop resource observation type like `ObservableArrays []string` can also be useful in patching.
+- Array type `ObservableArrays []string` field can be added in both Spec and Status because there are some edge cases regarding how arrays are patched with Composition.
+For example, when we patch an array, there are many ways possible:
+    - To replace the whole array
+    - To add the array
+    - To specify key fields and only replace them

+  It might be helpful to have these fields in Spec and Status in future implementations.

-- A `patchReceiverField` can added as an optional field in `NopResource` parameters that just gets patched value from `coolField` of XRD
+- A `patchReceiverField` can added as an optional field in Spec would be a receiver field to test that patches make it into the nop object when it's part of a composition.
+For example, following is a possible test scenario:
+  1. nop object spec has a field called `patchReceiverField` of type string.
+  2. XRD has a field called `coolField` of type string.
+  3. The composition under the XRD creates 1 nop object and patches the value from `coolField` onto this receiver field on the nop object.
+  4. Test case verifies that the value of `coolField` made it successfully into the nop object's receiver field.